Aitor4/BDAPRO-Learning-rate-SGD/README.md

 The aim of this project is to implement the various algorithms (updaters) that optimize gradient descent, specifically the most recently developed learning rate adaptation techniques on top of Apache Spark.
 Their implementation is integrated in the context of Linear Support Vector Machines and Logistic Regression.
 For this purpose, we also implemented and evaluated additional methds not previously present in Spark, such as early stopping, that can affect the behavior of these techinques.
 We have implemented the following updaters: **Momentum, Nesterov Accelerated Gradient, Adagrad, Adadelta, RMSProp, Adam, AdaMax, Nadam, AMSGrad.**

-If you are interested in the theory behind those method, please refer to their original papers or comprehensive descriptions of their formal definitions such as http://ruder.io/optimizing-gradient-descent/
+If you are interested in the theory behind those methods, please refer to their original papers or comprehensive descriptions of their formal definitions such as http://ruder.io/optimizing-gradient-descent/

 ## Files